CWanderi/capstone_project/README.md

 - Researchers building next-gen geospatial models

-Hence it's the top candidate for **real-world deployment** to assist farmers, policymakers and agricultural investors This pipeline lays a scalable foundation for AI-powered agricultural intelligence in Kenya and beyond
+Hence it's the top candidate for **real-world deployment** to assist farmers, policymakers and agricultural investors

+This pipeline lays a scalable foundation for AI-powered agricultural intelligence in Kenya and beyond

 ---

 ###  Limitations
 - Binary classification simplifies crop suitability, which is often a gradient
-- CNNs were underpowered due to limited dataset size and imbalance
+- CNN model was  underpowered due to limited dataset size and imbalance
 - Thresholds were fixed while in real life, crops can adapt to a wider range of conditions

 ---